-Kneeling before the grave in front of him, the wind blew hard; making chills run down his frame.
-It was close to Christmas now, making the skies darker.
-Snow flurries began to drift down from clouds, covering the ground in a light sheen of white quickly.
-He brushed his bare hand over the stone in front of him; fingers numb from the wind against his bare hands.
+Kneeling before the grave in front of him, he curled in on himself as the wind blew hard; making chills run down his frame.
+It was close to Christmas time now, making the skies darker earlier.
+Snow flurries began to drift down from clouds suddenly, covering the ground in a light sheen of white rapidly.
+He brushed his bare hand over the stone in front of him to knock the snow off; fingers numb from the wind against his bare hands.

 "How is it that it's been 5 years and no matter how hard I try, I can't move past us?"
 His voice was low, heavy with unshed tears and emotion.

 "You were always such an arse to me, a right git; but I still followed after you like a little pup."
-His throat choked up, but he swallowed back the emotion before blinking his eyes.
+His throat choked up, but he swallowed back the emotion before blinking his eyes to stem off the tears.

 "I still think about the time I first told you how I felt.
 You thought it was some nasty joke, some trick to make you look stupid; make you lose your job.
 How is it that I was able to convince you my feelings were real?
-I can't remember that part anymore…" Running his fingertips over the lilies laid a top the ground; a preservation spell would prevent them from waning from the weather for weeks.
+I can't remember that part anymore…" Running his fingertips over the lilies laid a top the ground; his fingers sparked along the magic surrounding the flowers.
+A preservation spell would prevent them from waning from the weather for weeks, exactly as he had done every month since his passing.

-"I miss you, so much, I seem to cry more than ever before.
+"I miss you, so much; I seem to cry more than ever before.
 Will it ever get better?
 You always said it would…" His voice broke off, a small sob escaping him as he lay down; curled partly around the headstone.
-His hand lay at an odd angle against the worn stone; but he didn't care.
-He just wanted to feel closer to the only man he was ever able to love.
+His hand lay at an odd angle against the worn marble; but he didn't care.
+He just wanted to feel closer to the only man he found himself capable of loving.

 "She's waiting at home for me and here I am, laid on top of your grave like I do every month.
 She still isn't sure what I do when I'm gone like this; I can't find it in myself to tell her.
 I wish you were here, so I didn't have to.
 So everyone would know.
 Only a few people know the truth, and they will take it to their grave."
 Silence filled the air; the wind howling loudly in the atmosphere; speaking out his sorrow for him.